joelparkerhenderson/navatrack/doc/test/ash-authentication-magic-link-live-view/index.md

 # and uses AshAuthentication with a default setup of user email address.
 # Modify this example as you wish for your own needs and settings.
 #
-# I appreciate contructive feedback and advice on how to improve this.
+# I appreciate contructive user_review and advice on how to improve this.
 # And I'm happy to answer questions.
 Email joel@joelparkerhenderson.com.
 #
 # This file is /test/my_app_web/controllers/items_test.exs